Space-Efficient Hierholzer: Eulerian Cycles in $\mathrm{O}(m)$ Time and $\mathrm{O}(n)$ Space: Analysis

 \begin{lemma} Let $G$ be an Eulerian graph, and let $T$ be some arbitrary closed trail in $G=(V,E)$.
 Then, $G'=(V,E \setminus T)$ consists of multiple (possibly none) vertex-disjoint closed trails. \end{lemma} \begin{proof} Initially, for all $v \in V$, we have $d^+(v)=d^-(v)$.
 Clearly, removing the trail $T$ preserves that equality.
 Let $H$ be some arbitrary weakly\footnote{A set of vertices is considered \emph{weakly connected} if there exists a path of edges from every pair of vertices within that set when edge directions are ignored.} connected component of $G'$; then, for all vertices $v_H \in H$, we have $d^+(v_H)=d^-(v_H)$.
 Hence, $H$ is Eulerian and its edges form a closed trail. \end{proof}

-\begin{lemma} Upon termination of \textsc{Space-Efficient-Hierholzer}, no \textsc{Black} edges remain. \end{lemma} \begin{proof} Let $T$ be the trail of \textsc{Dashed} edges computed by \textsc{Space-Efficient-Hierholzer} by Lemma~\ref{c:last-current}; for the sake of contradiction, we split the proof into two distinct assumptions. \begin{case} \textit{A \textsc{Black} edge is incident on a vertex $v \in T$.} If $v$ has a \textsc{Black} incoming edge, this implies that the algorithm backtracked from or terminated at $v$ despite there being a \textsc{Black} incoming edge to traverse, which is a contradiction.
-If, however, the edge is outgoing from $v$, this implies that there is a \textsc{Black} incoming edge at $v$ by the conditions of the input, and the previous subcase applies. \end{case} \begin{case} \textit{No \textsc{Black} edge is incident on a vertex $v \in T$.} By Lemma~\ref{o:remove-trail}, we can remove $T$ and obtain multiple Eulerian connected components, each containing a closed trail.
+\begin{lemma} Upon termination of \textsc{Space-Efficient-Hierholzer}, no \textsc{Black} edges remain. \end{lemma} \begin{proof} Let $T$ be the trail of \textsc{Dashed} edges computed by \textsc{Space-Efficient-Hierholzer} by Lemma~\ref{c:last-current}; for the sake of contradiction, we split the proof into two distinct assumptions. \paragraph{Case 1.} \textit{A \textsc{Black} edge is incident on a vertex $v \in T$.} If $v$ has a \textsc{Black} incoming edge, this implies that the algorithm backtracked from or terminated at $v$ despite there being a \textsc{Black} incoming edge to traverse, which is a contradiction.
+If, on the other hand, the \textsc{Black} edge is outgoing from $v$, then by Lemma~\ref{c:2-statements}, there must also be an incoming \textsc{Black} edge at $v$.
+Indeed, Statement 1 of the lemma applies, since the current vertex cannot possess incoming \textsc{Black} edges without violating the algorithm’s definition (i.e.\ backtracking would have occurred instead of termination).
+Therefore, the previous subcase applies.

+\paragraph{Case 2.} \textit{No \textsc{Black} edge is incident on a vertex $v \in T$.} By Lemma~\ref{o:remove-trail}, we can remove $T$ and obtain multiple Eulerian connected components, each containing a closed trail.
 Let $H_1,H_2, \dots, H_k$ be the $k$ vertex-disjoint strongly connected components obtained.
 Now, define $S_i=V_T \cap H_i$, where $V_T$ is the set of endpoints in $T$; in other words, $S_i$ is the set of all vertices that are part of both the trail and the $i$th connected component.
 We claim that for each $S_i$ for $i \in [k]$, there is at least one vertex $w \in S_i$ such that $d^+(w, \textsc{Green}) \geq 1$, and $d^+(w, \textsc{Red}) = 0$.